Christmas Tree-Cycling and Pick Up Around the Main Line

 Heuser Park, 694 West Beidler Road, King of Prussia

 Can’t wait for the regular, weekly collection service?
-Township residents can drop off their Christmas tree at the township’s compost site at Heuser Park on weekdays between 7 am–3 pm.
+Township residents can contribute to local sustainability efforts by dropping off their Christmas tree at the Townshipโs Compost Site at Heuser Park on weekdays between 7 amโ3 pm.

 Township Christmas Tree-Cycling and Pick-Up Service